jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

     i) Take a screenshot of the output of an ls command after you have created the new directory in book/Linux-text-book-part-1-master.
 Name the file lastname-firstname-screenshot-week-5-mkdir.(jpg or png)
 1) Use the touch command to create a file named chapter-16.md under the Chapter-16 folder created in the previous step.
 Execute the command assuming that your pwd is book/Linux-text-book-part-1-master
     i)  Take a screenshot of the output of an ls command after you have created the new file in the Chapter-16 directory.
 Name the file lastname-firstname-screenshot-week-5-touch.(jpg or png)
+1) Use the ls -l command to find the permission levels of the chapter-16.md file you just created.
+Use an absolute path to the file's location
+    i) Take a screenshot of the output of an ls -l command with the absolute path to the chapter-16.md file.
+Name the file lastname-firstname-screenshot-week-5-lsl.(jpg or png)
+1) What is the command to display the man page for ls?
+    i) Take a screen shot of the output of the command above (initial page only remember 'q' to quit.)
+Name the file lastname-firstname-screenshot-week-5-manls.(jpg or png)

 Final deliverable is to place all of the above screenshots, and all commands into a single text file named lastname-firstname-week-5-commands.txt) into a single zip file named: __lastname-firstname-chapter-05-lab.zip__